f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 ASM Bot Log Destinations and Publisher creation using API/AS3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).
+1. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

-.. |location_link_postman| raw:: html
+.. |location_link_vscode_restclient| raw:: html

-   <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>
+   <a href="/training/community/big-iq-cloud-edition/html/vscode_restclient.html" target="_blank">instructions</a>

-2. Copy below AS3 declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:
+2. Copy below AS3 declaration into the body of the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ:

    ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare``